aqlien/zoobit/README.md

 ##Authors: Samantha Camus and Alex Lien
 * * * * * * * *

-ZooBit is a virtual pet app that allows users to manage their own collection of virtual pets.
+ZooBit is a web app that allows users to manage their own collection of virtual pets.
 These pets require interaction with their user in order to stay happy, and their image will change based on the current level of happiness.